elastic/rally/docs/track.rst

 * ``compressed-bytes`` (optional but recommended): The size in bytes of the compressed source file.
 This number is used to show users how much data will be downloaded by Rally and also to check whether the download is complete.
 * ``uncompressed-bytes`` (optional but recommended): The size in bytes of the source file after decompression.
 This number is used by Rally to show users how much disk space the decompressed file will need and to check that the whole file could be decompressed successfully.
 * ``target-index``: Defines the name of the index which should be targeted for bulk operations.
 Rally will automatically derive this value if you have defined exactly one index in the ``indices`` section.
 Ignored if ``includes-action-and-meta-data`` is ``true``.
-* ``target-type``: Defines the name of the document type which should be targeted for bulk operations.
+* ``target-type`` (optional): Defines the name of the document type which should be targeted for bulk operations.
 Rally will automatically derive this value if you have defined exactly one index in the ``indices`` section and this index has exactly one type.
 Ignored if ``includes-action-and-meta-data`` is ``true``.
+Types have been removed in Elasticsearch 7.0.0 so you must not specify this property if you want to benchmark Elasticsearch 7.0.0 or later.

 To avoid repetition, you can specify default values on document corpus level for the following properties: